Biggest Star Sapphire?

-The gemstone world has many stories of fortunes made, and some of fortunes lost as well.
+In the gemstone world, there are many stories of fortunes made and fortunes lost.
 This is a true story of a fortune not quite made.
-But the dealer probably got what he deserved.
+But in this case, the dealer probably got what he deserved.

-In February 1986, a Texas gemstone broker named Roy Whetstine was roaming the bins at the Tucson gem show when he came across a potato-sized stone that caught his eye.
+In February 1986, a Texas gemstone broker named Roy Whetstine was roaming the bins at the Tucson Gem Show when he came across a potato-sized stone that caught his eye.
 The seller said it was a lavender agate and wanted $15 for it.
-Whetsine offered him $10 and they closed the deal.
+Whetstine offered him $10 and they closed the deal.

-Nine months later, Whetsine announced his find to the world -- a 1,905 star sapphire, the largest in the world.
+Nine months later, Whetstine announced his find to the world - a 1,905 star sapphire, the largest in the world.
 It was more than 700 carats larger than the previous record-holder, the Black Star of Queensland, discovered in 1948.
 Whetstine said the gem was certified by the GIA and appraised at $2.28 million.

 The Smithsonian's opinion didn't help Whetstine.
-But things got worse as more information about the case emerged.
-Follow-up stories in the news disclosed that Lawrence A. Ward, the jewelry store owner who had issued the $2.28 million appraisal, had lost his membership in the American Gem Society as a result of numerous complaints that he had inflated appraisals.
-In addition, court records showed that two lawsuits had been filed against Whetstine and Ward several years before for inflating the value of gemstones.
+Indeed, the situation worsened as more information about the case emerged.
+Follow-up stories in the news disclosed that Lawrence A. Ward, the jewelry store owner who had issued the $2.28 million appraisal, had lost his membership of the American Gem Society as a result of numerous complaints that he had inflated appraisals.
+In addition, court records showed that two lawsuits had been filed against Whetstine and Ward several years previously for inflating the value of gemstones.

 The whole case began to look like a con.
-The original seller was never revealed, and there were reports that Ward the appraiser had appraised a stone of the exact same carat weight several years before Whetstine said he bought the stone in Tucson.
+The original seller was never revealed, and there were reports that Ward had appraised a stone of the exact same carat weight several years before Whetstine said he bought the stone in Tucson.
 Now both Whetstine and the sapphire looked bad.
-But at last report he was still trying to sell the stone for whatever he could get for it.
+According to the last report, he was still trying to sell the stone for whatever he could get.